 G. Louis Graziadio III is the President and Chief Executive Officer of Second Southern Corp., the managing partner of Ginarra Partners, L.L.C., a closely-held California company involved in a wide range of investments and business ventures.

 For over 40 years, Mr. Graziadio has been active in corporate finance and investment banking with an emphasis on restructurings of private and public companies, as well as corporate spin-offs and IPOs.

-Mr. Graziadio is currently a member of the Board of Directors of Acacia Research Corporation, World Point Terminals, LP, and the Chairman and CEO of Boss Holdings, Inc. He is also a member of the Pepperdine University Board and serves on the Board of Visitors of Pepperdine University’s Graziadio School of Business and Management.
+Mr. Graziadio is currently a member of the Board of Directors of World Point Terminals, LP, and the Chairman and CEO of Boss Holdings, Inc. He is also a member of the Pepperdine University Board and serves on the Board of Visitors of Pepperdine University’s Graziadio School of Business and Management.

 Mr. Graziadio previously served as a member of the Board of Directors of True Religion Apparel, Inc. and Rosetta Resources.
 He was also a Director of Imperial Bancorp, a Los Angeles-based commercial bank acquired by Comerica Bank in 2001 and was previously the Co-Chairman and Chief Executive Officer of Imperial Financial Group Inc.